rfhb/ctrdata/cran-comments.md

 ## Note

 * this release depends on nodbi 0.5.0, which I just submitted to CRAN
+* if nodbi 0.5.0 is rejected, please do not release this submission

 ----------
 Thanks & greetings